uday1and100/EXCEL-FILE-CONCATENATOR/README.md

 ![](https://github.com/uday1and100/concat/blob/main/pd.jpg)

 ## .exe file
 pyinstaller is used to convert the code to an executable file. since the code doesnt have external dependencies such as images or other code files , it is easily converted to an executable file.
+You have to install pyinsta

 ## working
 ![](https://github.com/uday1and100/concat/blob/main/concat.jpg)

+The user must select the files in order of concatenation i.e how they want to merge them.
+After selecting the files , the user must select either row or column and must provide the name of the file and press the combine button.
+The merged excel file will be made in the location of the application in the name the user provided.